9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 4/II. Work with files in Python.md

 - **Objective:** The passage aims to expand on the knowledge of working with text files in Python by introducing the concept of parsing.
 - **Parsing with the Split Method:** **[[Parsing]]** is described as the process of converting data into a more readable format.
-	- The method introduced for parsing in this context is the `split` method.
+	- The method introduced for parsing in this context is the `.split()` method.
 It is explained that the `.split()` method converts a string into a list by separating the string based on a specified character.
 If no argument is passed, it separates the string based on whitespace.
 An example is provided, demonstrating how the split method can be used to convert a string into a list, making it easier to analyze.
 - **Working with Security Log Example:** The passage then presents an example related to a security log where each line represents a new data point.
 To store these data points in a list, the `split` method is used without passing an argument, effectively splitting the text based on new lines.
 The resulting list of usernames is then printed, demonstrating the conversion.
 - **Variable Assignment:** The importance of assigning the output of the split operation to a variable (e.g., `usernames`) is highlighted.
 This allows the list to be reused in other code.
 - **Closing Message:** The passage concludes by congratulating the learner on learning the basics of parsing a text file in Python and provides a preview of upcoming videos, indicating a focus on techniques for working more in-depth with data in Python.
 - **Overall Structure:** The passage follows a logical progression, starting with the explanation of parsing, introducing the `split` method, providing a specific example with security logs, and emphasizing the importance of variable assignment.
 The tone is instructive and encourages the learner to apply the concepts in upcoming videos.

+# Work with files in Python

+You previously explored how to open files in Python as well as how to read them and write to them.
+You also examined how to adjust the structure of file contents through the .split() method.
+In this reading, you'll review the .split() method, and you'll also learn an additional method that can help you work with file contents.

+## Parsing

+Part of working with files involves structuring its contents to meet your needs. **Parsing** is the process of converting data into a more readable format.
+Data may need to become more readable in a couple of different ways.
+First, certain parts of your Python code may require modification into a specific format.
+By converting data into this format, you enable Python to process it in a specific way.
+Second, programmers need to read and interpret the results of their code, and parsing can also make the data more readable for them.

+Methods that can help you parse your data include .split() and .join().

+## .split()

+### **The basics of .split()**

+The .split() method converts a string into a list.
+It separates the string based on a specified character that's passed into .split() as an argument.

+In the following example, the usernames in the approved_users string are separated by a comma.
+For this reason, a string containing the comma (",") is passed into .split() in order to parse it into a list.
+Run this code and analyze the different contents of approved_users before and after the .split() method is applied to it: